 The Benefice choir is based at St Andrew's and leads worship on at least one Sunday each month.
 It supports services at all of the churches as well as concerts and special Christmas services.
 They practice at 6:30pm on Thursdays - new members welcome.

 St Andrew's Bell Ringers

 The tower houses one of the best rings of ten bells in the county, cared for and rung regularly by an enthusiastic team of ringers.
 They practice at 7:30pm on Mondays - come along if you would like to find out more.
-The handbell team is active across the Benefice with performances in Christmas services, concerts and at Café Inspire.
+The handbell team is active across the Benefice with performances in Christmas services and concerts.